 Point is, almost no card can do everything for you, they all have their purpose.
 Or at least, that's how it should be; enter the myriad benefits of the instant card Cyclonic Rift:

 - Returns all opposing nonland permanents to hand (artifacts, enchantments, creatures, and even planeswalkers); doesn't hamper your own forces

 - Doesn't target or destroy cards when overloaded, meaning hexproof, indestructible, and protection from Blue won't save you

 - Only requires one colored mana

 - Can utilize a cheaper, less powerful effect is mana is low

 No matter what the boardstate is, when an overloaded Rift is cast, the game is likely over.
-You really can't protect yourself from it since it bypasses traits lke Indestructible, Hexproof, and Protection; your only real hope is to counter it, and if you're not playing Blue, good luck with that.
-If you have a mind for losing friends, Cyclonic Rift is surprisingly cheap, costing well under $20.
+You really can't protect yourself from it since it bypasses traits like indestructible, hexproof, and protection; your only real hope is to counter it, and if you're not playing Blue, good luck with that.
+If you have a mind for losing friends, Cyclonic Rift is rather cheap compared to many top-tier spells, costing well under $20.

-How To Make It Fair: Change to sorcery-speed and target the cards, making it possible to defend against.
+How To Make It Fair: Change to sorcery-speed or have it only affect one opponent.

 Which card should be banned in EDH?

 Future of Commander